- Department of Extension Faculty

 As the Director and State Geologist, my role in the research of the Wisconsin Geological and Natural History Survey is to make sure that we link our studies to the practical needs of Wisconsin’s citizens, management/regulatory agencies, industry, and the environmental consulting community.
-At the WGNHS, we propose and carry out geologic investigations that have specific practical goals (such as tracing natural toxins in our rock formations, building a groundwater model for Dane County, or sorting out the source of viruses in drinking water), but each project contains a research component.
+At the WGNHS, we propose and carry out geologic investigations that have specific practical goals (such as tracing natural toxins in our rock formations, building a groundwater model for central Wisconsin, or sorting out the source of contaminants in drinking water), but each project contains a research component.
 The research component lets us bring the benefits of the University to the people of the state—the essence of the Wisconsin Idea.

 As an adjunct faculty member, I collaborate with faculty and students in the Hydrogeology Group in the Department of Geoscience, UW–Madison.

 I work frequently with colleagues in the U.S. Geological Survey, Wisconsin Water Science Center, Middleton, Wisconsin.

 On occasion, I co-teach short courses/workshops for the Midwest Geosciences Group.
 Courses include Advances in hydrogeologic analysis of fractured bedrock systems and Assessing groundwater movement and contaminant migration through aquitards: Hydrogeologic characterization and investigative techniques.

 - Hunt, R.J., Borchardt, M.A., and Bradbury, K.R., 2014, Viruses as tracers: Using ecohydrology to characterize short travel times in aquifers: Groundwater, v.
 52, no. 2, p.
 187–193.